Apple, Android or Windows – what's right for you?

 What is an operating system?

 An operating system, or OS, is a piece of software that’s preloaded onto your tablet.
-It manages your tablet’s software and hardware.
+It manages both the software and hardware.

 Should I buy into an ecosystem?

 Already have an iPhone or an Android smartphone?
 Or maybe you work on a MacBook or Windows laptop?

 Opting for a tablet that runs the same operating system as you’re used to will make things a whole lot easier.
 You’ll already know your way around and will be able to easily share contacts, calendars and files between your devices.

 Apple – iOS

 iPad brought the tablet to the masses.
 And iPads run iOS, Apple’s operating system which was originally designed.

 Apple makes both the iPad and the software that runs on it, so everything is super-smooth.
 It's easy to set up, and very simple to use.
 Everything feels logical and natural - whether you're adding an event to your contacts or calendar, or scrolling through screens and menus.

 Best bits of iOS

 - Built-in apps – speak to friends with FaceTime, browse the web with Safari and find your stuff with Spotlight

 - Sync your iPad, iPhone and MacBook – update your calendar on your iPhone and it’ll show up on your iPad

 - Video calling – tap the FaceTime icon to make video calls to friends and family with a MacBook, iPhone, iPad or iMac